 The early years of PWREC were modest, working first from the spare bedroom of her mobile home residence, then moving to her own property in Tobyhanna.
 Kathy supported herself with her full-time career as an Ecology teacher at Stroudsburg HS, while building the Center into a professional, all-species care facility.
 Educational programming was offered and became one of her favorite aspects of serving both wildlife and people.
 Kathy received Sigma Xi Science Teacher of the Year, Monroe County Environmental Educator of the year, and PA Environmental Educator of the year.

-During the 1990s, Kathy earned her Master’s Degree in Wildlife Biology and Disease, and the Center grew to where volunteers and interns helped manage the number of animals arriving for care.
+During the 1990s, Kathy earned her Master’s Degree in Wildlife Biology and Disease, and the Center grew to where volunteers and interns helped manage the increasing number of animals arriving for care.
 At the same time, Mt.
 Pocono and Tobyhanna were growing, and the small municipal airport down the road began service to corporate jets and larger aircraft.
 Pocono Wildlife found itself in the landing zone, a situation intolerable to wildlife already stressed from injury and captivity.
 Just as she was ready to close permanently, Kathy, who had met and married Eric Uhler, were offered the lease of a vacant farm purchased by The Nature Conservancy, in Cherry Valley, Stroudsburg PA.
-They jumped at the opportunity to continue to serve wildlife and the community at large, moved the entire facility and vacated their home to create the Pocono Wildlife Rehabilitation and Education Center that exists today.
+They jumped at the opportunity to continue to serve wildlife and the community at large, moved the entire facility and vacated their home to create the Pocono Wildlife that exists today.
 After years of renovations, building new enclosures and converting apartments into clinic and office space, the Center became one of the most notable facilities in the Commonwealth.
 The Nature Conservancy sold PWREC the piece of the property it leased and it now has a permanent location.

 Stroudsburg, PA 18360